Enter your Zip Code to find your USDA Planting Zone

 Ratibida | Prairie Coneflower

-A native perennial, Ratibida (Prairie Coneflower) is a native wildflower that adds swaths of color to the garden from mid to late summer.
-Valued for its long season bloom, these plants prefer full sun and are drought tolerant.
-They are willing re-seeders and wonderful to plant in sustainable landscapes where they will spread and naturalize.
+Ratibida (Prairie Coneflower) is a native perennial wildflower that adds swaths of color to the garden from mid to late summer.
+Valued for its long season bloom, Ratibida plants prefer full sun and are drought tolerant.
+Prairie Coneflower are willing re-seeders and wonderful to plant in sustainable landscapes where they will spread and naturalize.

 There are no products matching the selection.